Invalid0/PasswordManager/README.md

    - Use proviede figma link to Design UI.

 4. **Input Validation**
-   - Implement validation to ensure that mandatory fields are not empty and data is properly formatted.
+   - Implemented validation to ensure that mandatory fields are not empty and data is properly formatted.

 5. **Error Handling**
-   - Properly handle errors and edge cases to ensure a smooth user experience.
+   - Properly handled errors and edge cases to ensure a smooth user experience.

 ## UI Design